Therapy for New Moms with Preemies and Micro-Preemies

 All of your friends seem like they’re settling into life with their new babies.
 They want to give you advice that doesn’t apply to your situation and, honestly, it’s kind of annoying.
 Their babies came home.
 Yours had a hospital room number.

-Sometimes it even feels like your partner doesn’t fully understand how hard this is.
-They may have returned to work and don’t live inside the daily medical conversations the way you do.
-You’re carrying the mental load of your baby’s care, appointments, progress, and fears.
+Sometimes it feels like your partner doesn't fully understand how hard this is.
+They've gone back to work.
+They're not living inside the daily medical conversations the way you are.
+You're carrying the mental load of your baby's care, appointments, progress, and fears - largely alone.

 You love your baby fiercely.